TEACH Grant Program

 Low income schools directory »

-IMPORTANT: If you fail to complete the terms of the Agreement to Serve, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan, with interest charged from the date of each TEACH Grant disbursement.
-You must then repay this loan to the U.S. Department of Education.
+IMPORTANT: Upon failure to complete the terms of the Agreement to Serve, all amounts of TEACH Grants that have been disbursed will be converted to a Federal Direct Unsubsidized Stafford Loan, with interest charged from the date of each TEACH Grant disbursement.
+Repayment of this loan is made to the U.S. Department of Education.

 For complete information on this program please visit the page below:

-If you have further questions about the TEACH Grant Program, please contact Concordia's Student Financial Services office 402-643-7270 or firstname.lastname@example.org.
+If you have further questions about the TEACH Grant Program, please contact the Head of Teacher Education.
+The Financial Aid Office disburses funding when all requirements are satisfied divided by academic terms.